Britney Spears: 2008–2010: Conservatorship and Circus

-In January 2008, Spears refused to relinquish custody of her sons to Federline's representatives.
-She was hospitalized at Cedars-Sinai Medical Center after police that had arrived at her house noted she appeared to be under the influence of an unidentified substance.
-The following day, Spears's visitation rights were suspended at an emergency court hearing, and Federline was given sole physical and legal custody of their sons.
-She was committed to the psychiatric ward of Ronald Reagan UCLA Medical Center and put on 5150 involuntary psychiatric hold under California state law.
-The court placed her under a conservatorship led by her father, Jamie Spears, and attorney Andrew Wallet, giving them complete control of her assets.
-She was released five days later.

-The following month, Spears guest-starred on the How I Met Your Mother episode "Ten Sessions" as receptionist Abby.
-She received positive reviews for her performance, as well as bringing the series its highest ratings ever.
+In January 2008, after Spears refused to relinquish custody of her sons to Federline's representatives, she was institutionalized at Cedars-Sinai Medical Center due to her worsening mental condition.
+Her visitation rights were suspended at an emergency court hearing, and Federline was given sole custody of their sons.
+By the end of the month, she was put on a 5150 involuntary psychiatric hold at Ronald Reagan UCLA Medical Center.
+In February, her father, Jamie, was granted a temporary conservatorship, which gave him and attorney Andrew Wallet temporary control over her affairs.
+The following month, Spears guest-starred on the How I Met Your Mother episode "Ten Sessions" as a receptionist.
+Her performance drew positive reviews and brought the series its highest ratings ever.
 In July 2008, Spears regained some visitation rights after coming to an agreement with Federline and his counsel.

 In September 2008, Spears opened the MTV Video Music Awards with a pre-taped comedy sketch with Jonah Hill and an introduction speech.
 She won Best Female Video, Best Pop Video, and Video of the Year for "Piece of Me".
-A 60-minute introspective documentary, Britney: For the Record, was produced to chronicle Spears's return to the recording industry.
+A 60-minute introspective documentary, Britney: For the Record, was produced to chronicle Spears' return to the recording industry.
 Directed by Phil Griffin, For the Record was shot in Beverly Hills, Hollywood, and New York City during the third quarter of 2008.
-The documentary was broadcast on MTV to 5.6 million viewers for the two airings on the premiere night.
+The documentary was broadcast on MTV to 5.6 million viewers for the two airings on the premiere night, December 1.
 It was the highest rating in its Sunday night timeslot and in the network's history.